-Unlike most super-resolution techniques, remote sensing disaggregation algorithms maintain radio-accuracy by generating higher resolution data using local correlations to other high-resolution physical or meteorological data, where coarse resolution data only serves to regularize the estimates.
+SM is a key governing factor in surface and sub-surface hydrological and agricultural models as it regulates land-atmosphere interactions.
+It has also been recognized as an essential climate variable by the Global Climate Observing System~\cite{Bojinski2014}.
+Representational models of weather\cite{Fennessy2009,Douville2000,Koster2004}, crop growth\cite{Tubiello2002}, ecosystem and carbon cycle processes\cite{Yuste2005,Friend2007}, dust generation\cite{Fecan1999}, trace gas fluxes\cite{Holtgrieve2006}, and agricultural drought\cite{Narasimhan2005,Chakrabarti2013} require soil moisture data at a fine spatial resolution.
+Recent satellite missions, including the European Space Agency (ESA) Soil Moisture and Ocean Salinity (SMOS) and the National Aeronautics and Space Administration (NASA) Soil Moisture Active Passive (SMAP) missions~\cite{entekhabi2008}, provide for SM retrievals at unprecedented spatial resolutions of tens of kilometres every 2-3 days, with worldwide coverage.
+However, models simulating physical processes for agricultural regions need SM at even finer scales of 1 km\cite{Chakrabarti2013}.
+Disaggregation addresses this discrepancy in scales by generating local fine-resolution data from coarse-resolution data obtained from satellites.

 Most of the disaggregation techniques broadly fall into three approaches.
-The first approach is based on the assumption that spatial disaggregation follows a known hierarchical model, such as fractal interpolated, power-law or temporal persistence across scales.
-Methods using this approach usually assume static vegetation and micro-meteorology for a given area, due to the difficulties associated with parametrizing weather and land cover (LC) data across temporal and spatial scales in such models.
-However the static assumption in this approach introduces large errors in realistic applications.
+The first approach is based on the assumption that spatial disaggregation follows a known hierarchical model such as fractal interpolation, power-law or temporal persistence across scales.
+Methods using this approach usually assume static vegetation and micro-meteorology for a given area, due to the difficulties associated with parametrizing weather and land cover data across temporal and spatial scales in such models.
+However, the static assumption in this approach introduces large errors in realistic applications.
 The second approach uses empirical models based on statistical and geo-statistical methods, such as regression, co-kriging and block kriging, and fractal interpolation.
-The third approach is to employ the Triangle Method~\cite{Piles2011,Piles2014} and statistical models to extrapolate the dependant data within the hypothetical triangle formed by the observed data.
+The third approach employs statistical models based on the Triangle Method\cite{Piles2009,Piles2011,Piles2014} to extrapolate the dependant data within the hypothetical triangle formed by the observed data.
 The robustness of the statistical methods over heterogeneous vegetation and weather conditions remain mostly untested.
-Treating each pixel as a sample instead of using spatial information to regularize the disaggregation results in salt and pepper noise, due to spatial auto-correlation~\cite{Jiang2013}.
-Moreover, these approaches use second order metrics, which do not leverage all the information in the data that is necessary in a highly non-linear regression problems such as disaggregation~\cite{Principe2010}.
+Treating each pixel as a sample instead of using spatial information to regularize the disaggregation results in salt and pepper noise due to spatial auto-correlation\cite{Jiang2013}.
+Moreover, these approaches use second order metrics, which do not leverage all the information in the data that is necessary in a highly non-linear regression problem such as disaggregation\cite{Principe2010}.